2019-2020 Program Year

-Trainings and Support Provided: Team UP AmeriCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
+Training and Support Provided: Team UP AmeriCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable, approved trainings.
-Member will be supervised and supported by James Lewicki, firstname.lastname@example.org, as well as Al Huckins, AmeriCorps Program Director (email@example.com).
+Member will be supervised and supported by Angela Reali-Crossland (email@example.com) and Emily Murphy (firstname.lastname@example.org) as well as by Al Huckins, the Team UP Program Director (email@example.com).
 The 11 Team UP AmeriCorps members serving throughout the region will act as resources and support for each other.

 Location and Service Conditions: This position is based at Pagosa Peak Open School.
 The school has a facility in the heart of Pagosa Springs, and frequent field time implementing programs on the school farm (one mile away) and in the community will be part of this position.